Levi-ZJY/SAN/README.md

 # SAN: Structure-Aware Network for Complex and Long-tailed Chinese Text Recognition

-The official code of SAN (SAN 2023).
+The official code of SAN (ICDAR 2023).

 (Coming soon...)